BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Investing evokes intense emotions.
 Our feelings about the markets fluctuate drastically, shifting between optimism and dread.
 This pendulum swings between euphoria and anxiety is known as the investor sentiment cycle.
 Learning to recognise its patterns is vital for investment success.
 This is where the Fear and Greed Index comes in.

-The Fear and Greed Index, also called the Market Mood Index, aims to quantify investor emotion.
+The Fear and Greed Index is a market mood index that aims to quantify investor emotion.
 It assigns a numerical score representing the sentiment driving markets at any moment.
 The index ranges from 0 to 100.
 Low values signify extreme fear, while high values indicate unchecked greed.
 Identifying current sentiment provides insight into market psychology crucial for informed investment decisions.

 The Fear and Greed Index measures the relative levels of two opposing emotions – fear and greed – among stock market investors at a given time.
 It aims to quantify investor sentiment numerically on a scale from 0 to 100.